NAVIGATION: Medical Students | Physician Salaries | USMLE | MCAT | LSAT | GMAT | CME Online | Medical PDA Software | Student Loans

 Most often interviews are not about numbers or test scores, but be ready to discuss any irregularities or unusual aspects of your application.
 The closest thing to medical school interview is theinterview you may have with your premed committee during the application process.

-Typical questions in medical school interviews
+Common questions in a medical school interview

 As with a job interview, a medical school interview is a two-way street.
 Interviewers are there to find out about the applicants' personality and goals, but they are also there to answer questions the students have, and to recruit students to their school.